 In just a short period of time, Alexander Rossi has become an IndyCar superstar.
-That wasn’t exactly how he had it planned, but he probably wouldn’t have it any other way now.
+That wasn’t exactly how he had it planned, but he now probably wouldn’t have it any other way.

 Formula 1’s loss was IndyCar’s gain as Bryan Herta hired Rossi to drive his car (with Michael Andretti) for the 2016 season.
 Success came quickly for the then 24-year-old rookie.
 In his second oval race ever, Rossi stretched his fuel tank further than anyone else to win the 100th Indianapolis 500.